The Human Edge: Future-Proofing Teams

 • What makes someone worth following (it’s not their title)

-• Leadership in times of crisis: People rally around the calmest person in the room
+• How people naturally rally around the calmest person in the room during a crisis

 • How to build rapport and relational trust without forcing it